XKirby/MMBN3-Randomizer/README.md

 - Addition of Virus Difficulty Levels.
 - Addition of Randomized Blue Mystery Datas.
 (It's not perfect, but it's there.)
 - Addition of Randomized NPC Trade Requirements.
 (Again, not perfect.)
-- Addition of a much more difficult Hell Mode.
+- Addition of more difficult Hell Mode Settings.
 Original Hell Mode also included.
 - Compiled the program into an executable for people who don't have Python 2.7.
 - Support for both the included Open Mode and HP Unlimiter Patches, even if used on the same rom.
 (Patch before randomizing!)